zylisp/zygomatic/README.md

 from the scripted configuration.
 These data structures are native Go, and Go methods will run on them at compiled-Go speed.

-Because it speaks JSON and Msgpack fluently, Zylisp is ideally suited for driving complex configurations and providing projects with a domain specific language customized to your problem domain.
+Because it speaks JSON and Msgpack fluently, ZYLISP is ideally suited for driving complex configurations and providing projects with a domain specific language customized to your problem domain.

 The example snippets in the tests/*.zy provide many examples.
 The full [documentation can be found in the Wiki](https://github.com/zylisp/zylisp/wiki).
-Zylisp blends traditional and new.
-While the s-expression syntax defines a Lisp, Zylisp borrows some syntax from Clojure, and some (notably the for-loop style) directly from the Go/C tradition.
+ZYLISP blends traditional and new.
+While the s-expression syntax defines a Lisp, ZYLISP borrows some syntax from Clojure, and some (notably the for-loop style) directly from the Go/C tradition.